silnrsi/font-namdhinggo/documentation/source/charset.md

 Arabic Presentation Forms B|U+FEFF Specials|U+FFFC..U+FFFD

-The Devanagari "bit" is set in this font to prevent unwarranted font switching when U+0965 DEVANAGARI DOUBLE DANDA or U+0964 DEVANAGARI DANDA is used.
-However, U+0964 and U+0965 are the only characters from the Devanagari block in this font.
+U+0964 and U+0965 are the only characters from the Devanagari block in this font.